tabwrangler/tabwrangler/README.md

 #### Restore / Import

-If you previously backed up your tabs by backing up / exporting them, follow these steps to restore the list in Tab Wrangler.
-Note: this will overwrite Tab Wrangler's tabs list; ensure you are not overwriting tabs that you wanted to save.
+If you previously backed up / exported your list of tabs, follow these steps to restore the list in Tab Wrangler. **Note: this will overwrite Tab Wrangler's tabs list;** ensure you are not overwriting tabs that you wanted to save.

 1. Open Tab Wrangler
 2. Switch to the *Settings* tab